codewithEshaYoutube/Stanford_Code_In_Place/README.md

   # Stanford Code in Place 2025 - Section Leader Repository

 Hello!
-I'm **Eesha Tariq**, the **Section Leader** for **Stanford Code in Place 2025**.
-This repository is created for my section to organize and share all course-related content, assignments, and resources.
-I’m excited to work with all of you as we dive into the fundamentals of computer programming!
+I’m Eesha Tariq, a Section Leader for **Stanford Code in Place 2025**.
+I **taught** Python to Stanford students from 11 different countries as part of a global learning program.
 ---

 ## 🎓 What is **Stanford's Code in Place**?